 Austin has housing opportunities to suit everyone's tastes.
 Whether you prefer dorm-style living, a co-op or just an apartment, Austin has it all.
-Students and scholars are responsible for making their own housing arrangements.
+Students are responsible for making their own housing arrangements.
 However, Texas Global provides the below suggestions to help you in your search.

-Housing Placement Services
+Housing Search Services